How do I register for the CLT?

 Are CLT scores sent directly to partnering colleges?

-Students themselves send their CLT scores to any college they wish at any time.
-For a list of colleges and universities that accept the CLT, go here.
+Once scores are released, students may send their CLT scores to any college they wish via their student accounts.
+CLT does not share scores unless a student requests that they be shared.
+For a list of colleges and universities that have partnered with CLT, go here.

 How is the CLT scored?